mindspore-ai/docs/docs/programming_guide/source_en/dataset_loading.md

     - Create a schema object.

-        Create a schema object, add user-defined fields to the schema object, and import the fields when creating a dataset object.
+        Create a schema object, add user-defined fields to the schema object, and pass the schema object when creating a dataset object.

         ```python
         import mindspore.common.dtype as mstype